-- Download the LaTeX template.
+- Download the LaTeX template (zip).
 The same template is used for doctoral and masters papers.

 - The template consists of several files compressed into a single file.
 Create a new directory named "latex_source" and use an appropriate utility to decompress the file into this directory.

-- Study the Instructions for Using the LaTeX ETDR Template (PDF).
+- Study the Instructions for Using the LaTeX ETDR Template (PDF) and the Using the LaTex Template for the ETDR video.
 Additional guidelines are contained within the template.

 Personal Bound Copies of Your Thesis, Dissertation or Report